Youth Mental Health First Aid

 How long is the Youth Mental Health First Aid training

-The Youth Mental Health First Aid training is 8 hours.
+The Youth Mental Health First Aid training is 8 hours which may be live instruction or a mix of self-paced course and live instruction.
 Participants must attend the entire 8 hours to become certified.

 Can we shorten or condense the training?